Skip to content

 How do I catch all my subscriptions?

-Three places to check: bank statements for the past 90 days, app store subscription settings (iOS and Android have dedicated lists), and browser-saved payment methods.
-Between those three, 95 percent of recurring charges surface.
+Three sources tend to surface the bulk of recurring charges: bank and card statements for the past 90 days, the subscription settings inside major app stores (iOS and Android both have dedicated lists), and browser-saved payment methods.
+Cross-checking all three is the most reliable way to spot charges that fall outside any single view.

 What if I have annual plans?

 Divide the annual cost by 12 and enter the monthly equivalent.
-A 120 annual Spotify plan is 10 monthly.
-This lets annual and monthly subscriptions be compared on the same scale.
+A 120 annual music subscription is 10 a month for this calculation.
+Doing it this way lets annual and monthly subscriptions sit on the same scale rather than producing a misleading total.

 Related Calculators